 TOPS (Take Off Pounds Sensibly) is weight-loss support that’s affordable and works.
 No fad diets or foods to buy.
 Eat what you love and lose weight with portion control and healthy weight loss tips.
 TOPS meets in the library every Monday, and new members are always welcome.
 Weigh-in starts at 4:30, meeting follows at 6 PM.
 Meetings are held in the Kurtz Room.

-The first fall meeting of the Juniata Valley Audubon Society is on Tuesday, Sept.
-18 in the library’s Sheetz Community Room.
+The Juniata Valley Audubon Society will meet on Tuesday, November 20th in the library’s Sheetz Community Room.

 A free dinner, including organic, shade-grown coffee, will begin at 6 pm.
 A business meeting will begin at 6:45 pm, followed by an educational presentation at 7 pm.
 The public is encouraged to attend these free programs.

 At the November Program, there will be a Winter Bird Identification Workshop.
 This interactive program is geared toward beginning and advanced birders of all ages, as well as bird lovers and bird feeder watchers.
 If you enjoy watching birds, then this program will help you learn the skills needed to identify many of the birds in your backyard.
 There will also be information shared on the annual Christmas Bird Count, which will be held on Saturday, Dec.
 15. A handout on Winter Bird ID Tips will be available to all participants.
 Bird feeders and bird seed will be given away as door prizes.